ibm-messaging/mq-dev-patterns/JMS/README.md

 The request sample will put a message and wait for a response until it either gets a response or you `ctrl+c` interrupt it.

-If you set the envrionment variable `REPLY_QUEUE_NAME` then the reply to queue will be set to that queue, otherwise a temporary queue is created.
+If you set the environment variable `REPLY_QUEUE_NAME` then the reply to queue will be set to that queue, otherwise a temporary queue is created.

 In the second terminal;